Software-Improvement-Group/sigridci/docs/mendix-github-actions.md

 **Step 1: Configure both the Sigrid credential and the Mendix PAT to environment variables**

 Sigrid CI reads your credentials from 2 environment variables called `SIGRID_CI_TOKEN` and `MENDIX_TOKEN`.
-To add these to your GitLab CI pipeline, follow these steps:
+To add these to your GitHub repository, follow these steps:

 - Open your project settings in GitHub
 - Select "Secrets" in the menu on the left